 (2) The Recovery School District or any school board which adopts such a policy shall promulgate rules to implement such policy which shall include provisions providing for written notification to students and their parents or legal guardians of the policy and for providing a means for students, parents, or legal guardians to dispute a determination of the student’s status as a dropout or as habitually absent or tardy.

 E. Documentation of school attendance.
 (1) Upon the request of any minor who is enrolled and attending a school and who is eligible to apply for a license, the appropriate authority shall provide to him documentation of his compliance with Subsection B of this Section.

-(2) The minor shall present such documentation of his compliance to the office of motor vehicles upon application for or renewal of a driver’s permit or license to operate a motor vehicle.
+(2) The minor, his parents, or legal guardians shall present such documentation of his compliance to the office of motor vehicles upon application for or renewal of a driver’s permit, which shall include the temporary instruction permit and learner’s permit, or license to operate a motor vehicle.

 F. Reinstatement.
 Any minor whose license is denied or suspended pursuant to this Section may otherwise be eligible for reapplication or reinstatement of driving privileges if the appropriate documentation is submitted to the department showing that the minor is in compliance with the requirements of Subsection B of this Section.

 G. Notification and Appeal.
 (1) An appropriate authority shall provide written notification to any minor whom he has determined to be a dropout or habitually absent or tardy and his parent or legal guardian that he intends to subject the minor to license denial or suspension.
 The written notification shall advise the minor of his right to seek a hearing by the school board of such determination or to make a request to the school board to obtain a hardship waiver as provided in Subsection H of this Section within fifteen days of the mailing of the notification.
 The appropriate authority shall also send a copy of such notification to the school board.